 A PMCID is required within 90 days post-publication.

-If a work was published in a Submission Method C or D journal and the responsible author is not timely completing their NIHMS approval steps required for a PMCID, any other author can be assigned as the responsible author.
+If a work was published in a Submission Method C or D journal and the responsible author is not timely completing their NIHMS approval steps required for a PMCID, any other author or the PI for awards associated with the work can be assigned as the responsible author.
 This is done by sending an email to the NIHMS Help Desk.

 Sample language to the NIHMS Help Desk: